Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: MLMC in for approximation of SDEs

-Having described a coupling algorithm with good contraction properties, we now present the main algorithm in Section \ref{subsec:alg_descr}.
-We then in Section \ref{subsec:unbias} discuss an approach that allows to obtain unbiased estimators for the quantities of interest.
-Finally, in Section \ref{subsec:conv_anal} we present a general numerical analysis framework for proving the convergence of our algorithm.
+Having described a coupling algorithm with good contraction properties, we now present the main algorithm in Section \ref{subsec:alg_descr}, while in Section \ref{subsec:conv_anal} we present a general numerical analysis framework for proving the convergence of our algorithm.